Phone: (504) 862-8257

 Ph.D., University of Wisconsin, 1991

-Brian graduated with High Distinction with a B.S. in Chemical Engineering from the University of Illinois-Urbana in 1986, and received his M.S. and Ph.D. degrees in Chemical Engineering from the U. of Wisconsin-Madison in 1987 and 1991, respectively.
-Nanostructured materials and materials processing are Brian’s primary research areas of interest.
-In particular, his research focuses on functionalize nanoparticles and structure-property relationships in novel hybrid nanocomposites.
-His professional activities have included Chair and Newsletter co-editor for the AIChE Materials Engineering and Science Division (MESD); Chair of the AIChE New Orleans Local Section; and Chair of the AIChE 2004 Spring National Meeting General Arrangements Committee.
-Material and Energy Balances, Materials Science and Polymer Engineering and Science are some of the courses he teaches.
-His research experiences include an NSF-NATO Postdoctoral Fellowship at the University Karlsruhe, a German Academic Exchange Fellowship at the University of Freiberg/Sachsen and the German Federal Materials Laboratory, and Alexander von Humboldt Research Fellowships at the German Aerospace Agency in Cologne, and the Institute for Colloids and Interfaces in Potsdam.
-He has also served as an industrial consultant to ExxonMobil, Laitrum, and LLB.
-In addition to over 50 peer-reviewed journal articles, conference proceedings and patents, he is the author of the textbook “Materials Engineering and Science for Chemical and Materials Engineers."
-Brian has given numerous national and international presentations, including over thirty presentations to Louisiana elementary school children though the state’s “Speaking of Science” program.
+Brian graduated with High Distinction with a B.S. in Chemical Engineering from the University of Illinois-Urbana in 1986, and received his M.S. and Ph.D. degrees in Chemical Engineering from the University of Wisconsin-Madison.
+Nanostructured materials processing is Brian’s primary research area of interest.
+In particular, his research focuses on the production and characterization of functionalized nanoparticles formed via top-down techniques.
+Brian's research experiences include an NSF-NATO Postdoctoral Fellowship at the University of Karlsruhe, a German Academic Exchange Fellowship at the University of Freiberg/Sachsen and the German Federal Materials Laboratory, and Alexander Von Humboldt Research Fellowship at the German Aerospace Agency in Cologne, and the Institute for Colloids and Interfaces in Postdam.
+He is former chair of the American Institute of Chemical Engineers (AIChE) Materials and Science Division (MESD), former chair of the AIChE New Orleans Local Sections, and is a Fellow of AIChE.
+He was Associate Provost for Graduate Studies and Research at Tulane from 2006-2014 and recently completed an appointment as the 2015-16 Council of Graduate Schools (CGS) Dean-in-Residence to the division of Graduate Education at the National Science Foundation.
+In addition to over 60 peer-reviewed journal articles, conference proceedings and patents, he is the author of the textbook "Materials Engineering and Science for Chemical and Material Engineers".
+Brian has given numerous national and international presentations on both research and graduate education topics, including over thirty presentations to Louisiana elementary school children through the state's "Speaking of Science" program.